David Durham (fugitive): Investigation

 An extensive search for Durham took place in the days following his disappearance by local, state and federal law enforcement officers; SWAT teams were also instated.
 Police performed a house-by-house search across Waldport and Bayshore, a community immediately north of Alsea Bay.
 Despite the extensive search, authorities were unable to locate Durham, and there have been no verified sightings of him since the evening of January 23, 2011.
 Initially, law enforcement theorized that Durham may have been hiding in an abandoned house in the woods or in one of the area's numerous vacant vacation homes.
 Another possibility raised by law enforcement was that Durham had attempted to swim across Alsea Bay and drowned.

 A friend of Durham's said that in the months prior to his disappearance, he had been acting erratically and displaying signs of paranoia: "He was definitely going through something.
 We just didn't know how serious it was."
 She also added that she believed Durham was dead.
 Durham's brother Michael told The Oregonian that Durham had sustained a shoulder injury in the months prior to his disappearance, and had been prescribed pain medication that altered his mental state.
 He also stated he believed Durham may have been hiding at a house in Manzanita owned by his employer.
 Prior to his disappearance, Durham had told several friends and family members that he was planning on relocating to the Caribbean.
 His employer at Willamette Print & Blueprints Co.
 Inc in Portland notified police that he had failed to show up to work on Friday, January 21, and that he had not been heard from since.

 Aftermath

-A Federal arrest warrant for Durham was issued January 29, 2011, and as of 2021 is still outstanding.
+A federal arrest warrant for Durham was issued January 29, 2011 and as of February 2024 remains outstanding.
 Durham was profiled on the television series America's Most Wanted shortly after his disappearance.